hteslol/Python-Abusing/README.md

 - Probably not doing anything useful and should not be allowed in any web API
 - Show abuse casese and still abuse has always been there intent and strategy with Earth,
 - sad when humans wanted to work against someone above in all way on relations to life and planes are scary on autopilot?

+# Update 10/16/23
+- All licenses were changed and years to misdirect information, perhaps an archive is available to compare.